 Wright rebuilt both times and, after finally receiving a divorce from his first wife, would remarry twice: once to Miriam Noel, an addict he divorced within four years, and finally to Olgivanna Lazovich Milanoff, the official “Mrs. Wright” of Taliesin.

 Wyoming Valley School

 Our final stop was the Wyoming Valley School.
-Wright designed this public school in honor of his mother, a county school teacher.
-To ensure his neighbors could afford it, he waived his fees, specified concrete to keep costs down, and paid the overage.
-(He also purchased two acres of land for the school so he could build the school where he thought it should be built.)
+Wright designed this public school to honor his mother, a county school teacher.
+He waived his fees, specified concrete to keep costs down, and paid the overage to ensure his neighbors could afford it.
+(He also purchased two acres of land for the school to build it where he thought it should be built.)

 The school building, which now serves as a community arts center, is open for tours Saturday and Sunday, 10 a.m. to 2 p.m., or by special appointment.
 Donations are appreciated.

 We didn’t make it to the trail’s final stop in Richland Center, where Wright was born in 1867, but I plan to come back.
 On my next trip, I plan to visit the A.D.
 German Warehouse and the Usonian houses in Milwaukee.
 I would also revisit some of my favorite stops on the Frank Lloyd Wright Trail.